 The oil and gas industry comes with very specific digitization and digital transformation challenges, among others depending on the process and operation.
-In the digitalization initiatives of the industry, the Industrial Internet of Things plays a major role.
+In the digitalization initiatives of the industry, the Industrial Internet of Things, big data and artificial intelligence play a major role.

-Yet, the IoT is just one part of the evolutions and opportunities.
-In this interview, four industry experts share their views on the industrial digital revolution taking place in the oil and gas industry.
-All four interviewees also speak at IIoT and Digital Solutions in Oil & Gas (Amsterdam, The Netherlands, 07 – 08 June), an event by GBC, supported by i-SCOOP.
+Yet, IoT and related technologies are just one part of the evolutions and opportunities.
+In this interview, four industry experts share their views on the industrial digital revolution (Industry 4.0) taking place in the oil and gas industry.

 IIoT, digital technologies and digital transformation in oil and gas with Sharul A Rashid (Principal Engineer, Instrument and Control at Petronas), Satyam Priyadarshy (Technology Fellow & Chief Data Scientist at Halliburton), Sergio Zazzera (Vice President IT Technical Scientific Data and Systems at ENI) and Ricki Koinig (Global Head of IT Strategy and business integration at OMV).

-Digital evolutions and revolutions in oil and gas: industry impact
+Digital evolutions in oil and gas: industry impact

-Digital transformation is about more than disruption or technologies.
-From your experience, how should oil and gas companies see the current digital (r)evolution and how will business models in the oil and gas industry be impacted and changed?
+From your experience, how should oil and gas companies see the current digital evolutions and how will business models in the oil and gas industry be impacted and changed?